 Research and analysis producing an honors thesis at the end of senior year that makes a substantive contribution to the understanding of an international security issue.
 Each student's research is directed by an individual adviser specializing in his or her field of study.

-The application deadline for the 2015-2016 academic year is February 28, 2015.
+The application deadline for the 2015-2016 academic year is February 27, 2015.
 Applications are currently open.
-See the documents below to apply.
+See the documents below to apply. to view our program flyer.

 Please direct all inquiries to: